Obstructive sleep apnea: Children

 Although this so-called "hypersomnolence" (excessive sleepiness) may also occur in children, it is not at all typical of young children with sleep apnea.
-Toddlers and young children with severe OSA instead ordinarily behave as if "over-tired" or "hyperactive"; and usually appear to have behavioral problems like irritability, and an attention deficit.
+Toddlers and young children with severe OSA instead ordinarily behave as if "over-tired" or "hyperactive"; and usually appear to have behavioral problems like irritability and an attention deficit.

 Adults and children with very severe OSA also differ in typical bodily habitus.
 Adults are generally heavy, with particularly short and heavy necks.
 Young children, on the other hand, are generally not only thin but may have "failure to thrive", where growth is reduced.
 Poor growth occurs for two reasons: the work of breathing is intense enough that calories are burned at high rates even at rest, and the nose and throat are so obstructed that eating is both tasteless and physically uncomfortable.
 OSA in children, unlike adults, is often caused by obstructive tonsils and adenoids and may sometimes be cured with tonsillectomy and adenoidectomy.

 This problem can also be caused by excessive weight in children.
 In this case, the symptoms are similar to those adults experience, such as restlessness and exhaustion.
 If adenotonsillar hypertrophy remains the most common cause of OSA in children, obesity can also play a role in the pathophysiology of upper airway obstruction during sleep which can lead to OSA, making obese children more likely to develop the condition.
 The recent epidemic increase of obesity prevalence has thus contributed to changes in the prevalence and in the characteristics of pediatric OSA, the severity of OSA is proportional to the degree of obesity.

-Obesity leads to the narrowing of upper airway structure due to fatty infiltration and fat deposits in the anterior neck region and cervical structures.
+Obesity leads to narrowing of the upper airway structure due to fatty infiltration and fat deposits in the anterior neck region and cervical structures.
 Alongside with the additional weight loading on the respiratory system, it increases the risk of pharyngeal collapsibility while reducing the intrathoracic volume and diaphragm excursion.
 Moreover, excessive daytime sleepiness resulting from sleep fragmentation can decrease physical activity and thus lead to weight gain (by sedentary habits or increased food intake to overcome somnolence).
 The obesity-related obstruction of upper airway structure has led some authors to distinguish between two types of OSA in children: type I is associated with marked lymphadenoid hypertrophy without obesity and type II is first associated with obesity and with milder upper airway lymphadenoid hyperplasia.
 The two types of OSA in children can result in different morbidities and consequences.
 Studies have shown that weight loss in obese adolescents can reduce sleep apnea and thus the symptoms of OSA.